 Normal maintenance service and replacement of parts are the responsibility of the owner and are not considered defects in materials or workmanship within the terms of the warranty.
-It is strongly recommended that the equipment be periodically checked by a Generac Mobile Products Authorized Dealer.
+It is strongly recommended that the equipment be periodically checked by an Independent Authorized Service Dealer.

 Poorly maintained equipment can become a safety hazard.
 In order for the equipment to operate safely and properly over a long period of time, periodic maintenance and occasional repairs are necessary.
-DO NOT perform routine service (oil/filter changes, cleaning, etc.) unless all electrical components are shut off.
+NEVER perform routine service (oil/filter changes, cleaning, etc.) unless all electrical components are shut off.
 Before servicing the unit, always follow the instructions listed below.

-- Verify the Control Power switch is OFF (O). - Verify the circuit breakers are OFF (O). - Activate (push in) the emergency stop switch. - Disconnect the negative (-) terminal on the battery. - Attach a "Do Not Start" sign to the control panel.
-This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit. - Do not wash the unit with a high pressure hose or with any kind of power washer. - Do not wash the engine block or fuel tank with a power washer or steam cleaner.
+- Verify the Control Power switch is turned OFF (O). - Verify the circuit breakers are turned OFF (O). - Activate (push in) the emergency stop switch. - Disconnect the negative (-) terminal on the battery. - Attach a "Do Not Start" sign to the control panel.
+This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit. - Never wash the unit with a high pressure hose or with any kind of power washer. - Never wash the engine block or fuel tank with a power washer or steam cleaner.
 Water may enter the cabinet and collect in the generator windings or other electrical parts, causing damage. - If the unit is stored outside, check for water inside the cabinet and generator before each use.
 If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
-DO NOT use the unit if insulation is cut or worn through. - Check wheel lugs.
-See Towing The Unit. - Check coolant level daily.
-Refer to the engine operator's manual for coolant recommendations and proper mixture. - Coolant is checked visually by inspecting the level in coolant overflow jug located near the radiator. - Normal operating level is between the full and add markings on the overflow jug known as normal range. - WHEN ENGINE IS STOPPED AND COMPLETELY COOL, coolant may be added directly to the coolant overflow jug.
+DO NOT use the unit if insulation is cut or worn through. - Check condition of the air filter by viewing the level of the vacuum draw on the filter minder gauge.
+Replace the air filter when the yellow center bar reaches the red section on the gauge (20 in.
+H2O). - Check wheel lugs.
+See Towing the Unit. - Check coolant level daily.
+Refer to the engine operator's manual for coolant recommendations and proper mixture. - Coolant is checked visually by inspecting the level in the coolant overflow jug located near the radiator. - Normal operating level is between the FULL and ADD markings on the overflow jug, which is known as normal range.

-- Check oil level daily.
-See the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - o DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.
-DO NOT OVERFILL the crankcase. - Check fuel level. - If the unit is connected to a remote start or transfer switch, make sure the remote switch is also off and tagged.
+- WHEN ENGINE IS STOPPED AND COMPLETELY COOL, coolant may be added directly to the coolant overflow jug. - Check the oil level daily.
+Refer to the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - o Normal operating level is in the cross-hatch pattern between the full and add markings on the dipstick. - Add oil only if the oil level is below the add mark on the bottom of the cross-hatch pattern on the dipstick.
+DO NOT OVERFILL the crankcase. - Check the fuel level. - If the unit is connected to a remote start or transfer switch, make sure the remote switch is also off and tagged.

 Note: If the engine was run out of fuel or the fuel tank was drained, it may be necessary to bleed the fuel lines.
-Refer to the engine operator's manual supplied with the unit.
+See the engine operator's manual supplied with the unit.